Alligator Bait Revisited - June/July 2017

 “Nowadays, though I may buy almost anything else at the shops, I cannot buy human slaves; it is even forbidden me to go to Africa and adopt for my own property a low-browed savage whose facial angle displeases me; it is not considered refined to use new babies for alligator-bait” (Hughes, R., 1901, pg.
 852).

-This comment could be somewhat tongue-and-cheek, but the author also mentions human slavery in the same vain and therefore the context is that babies being used as alligator-bait was just as real and as wrong as slavery.
+This comment could be somewhat tongue-and-cheek, but the author also mentions human slavery in the same vein and therefore the context is that babies being used as alligator-bait was just as real and as wrong as slavery.

 In the book Carrying Jackie’s Torch: The Players Who Integrated Baseball-and America, the second chapter is about Monte Irvin.
 In the paragraph after Irving talked about the 1923 massacre of African American residents in Rosewood, Florida, Irvin said that being called “alligator bait was no joke because there were people who disappeared and were just never found” (Jacobson, pg.
 19).
 Again, the concept was told as a fact and shown in the light of other atrocities that had happened to African Americans in the United States.